 Has this research been communicated through other channels, or presented elsewhere?

 Yes.
 In November 2018, aspects of this research were presented at the annual conferences of the New England Psychological Association and the New England Museum Association.
-Working in conjunction with Dr. Adam Volungis of Assumption College, an academic poster was developed for these presentations.
+Working in conjunction with Dr. Adam Volungis of Assumption University, an academic poster was developed for these presentations.
 Highlights of this research have also been published in newspaper opinion editorials which have appeared in Northeast and Midwest newspapers, such as the Des Moines Register and the Worcester Telegram & Gazette.
 An academic journal article is in development.

 Is the National Museum of Mental Health Project a museum?